zarouz/SHL-RAG/README.md

 - **Cloud Build Integration:** Provides `cloudbuild-*.yaml` files for automated container builds on Google Cloud Build.
 - **Data Preparation Scripts:** Includes scripts for web scraping SHL assessment data, processing text, generating embeddings, and creating fine-tuning data (optional).

+## Data Pipeline: Scraping, Transformation, and Embedding

+The foundation of the recommendation system relies on a robust data pipeline to process SHL assessment information:

+1.  **Web Scraping:** Initial data is gathered by scraping relevant pages from the SHL website(s).
+Scripts like `collect_data.py` and `add_links.py` (and potentially others in the root directory) handle this process, likely using libraries such as `requests` and `BeautifulSoup4` to fetch and parse HTML content.
+Raw data might be stored temporarily in CSV files (e.g., `shl_individual_solutions_data.csv`, `shl_solutions_merged_final.csv`).
+2.  **Data Cleaning & Transformation:** The scraped text undergoes cleaning and transformation to prepare it for embedding.
+This may involve removing HTML tags, standardizing text, merging data from different sources (`merge_csvs.py`), and potentially extracting specific fields.
+3.  **Text Chunking:** The processed text descriptions for each assessment are divided into smaller, meaningful chunks.
+This is crucial for effective retrieval, ensuring that embeddings capture specific details.
+The results are likely stored in files like `processed_shl_chunks.jsonl`.
+4.  **Embedding Generation:** A fine-tuned Sentence Transformer model (e.g., from the `shl_finetuned_mpnet_model_H100` directory) is used to convert these text chunks into dense vector representations (embeddings).
+The `create_store_embeddings.py` script orchestrates this, utilizing the model loaded via `src/retriever.py`.
+5.  **Vector Storage:** The generated embeddings, along with their corresponding text chunks and metadata, are stored in the PostgreSQL database configured with the `pgvector` extension.
+This allows for efficient similarity searches using vector operations, forming the core of the retrieval mechanism in the RAG pipeline.
+The `create_store_embeddings.py` script handles the database insertion.

+This pipeline ensures that the RAG system has access to a well-structured and semantically searchable knowledge base of SHL assessments.

 ## Architecture

 The system is designed as two separate microservices deployed on Google Cloud Run: